Arsh1213/getting_started_with_javascript/Chapters/3_primitive_and_reference_types.md

                             label : "Revenue (in million USD)",
                             values : [0, 25, 50, 75, 100, 125, 150, 175, 200, 250, 300, 350, 400],
                             },
-                 }
+                 };
 ```

 > __NOTE:__ Don't worry if you feel that you have been thrown into the deep end of the pool and you know nothing about swimming.
-As you progress in your journey of become a programmer, frustration will be your partner and imposter syndrome will be your spouse.
+As you progress in your journey of become a programmer, frustration will be your partner and [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) will be your spouse.
 In his chapter and the subsequent ones, we will slowly go through the details of each of the elements mentioned above, and some more.